lyfar/awa-docs/docs/features/push-awa-pulse-down.md

 <FeatureSummary />

 ## Narrative
 This engagement play keeps the community responsive.
 When AWA Pulse dips, a mindful notification invites practitioners to contribute a practice, share energy, or send encouragement.

-Copy balances urgency with compassion—“The pulse is gentle right now, can you help?”—reinforcing shared responsibility without guilt.
+Copy balances urgency with compassion using lines like “The pulse is gentle right now, can you help?” so shared responsibility stays warm, not guilty.

 ## Interaction Blueprint
 1. Monitor pulse analytics service for threshold breaches sustained over the configured window.